Event-based Continuous Color Video Decompression from Single Frames: Method

-\textbf{Image Reconstruction Loss} Our approach employs a composite loss function, combining L1 loss with Perceptual loss~\cite{johnson2016perceptual}, to harness their respective strengths.
+\textbf{Image Reconstruction Loss}.
+We combine the L1 loss and the Perceptual loss~\cite{johnson2016perceptual} to harness their strengths.
 The L1 loss enhances the accuracy of each pixel, while the Perceptual loss increases the clarity and realism of the result.
-Given reconstruction $\hat{Y}$ and image ground truth $Y$, $ L_{1}(\hat{Y}, Y) = \|\hat{Y}_i - Y_i\|_1 $ and $ L_{p}(\hat{Y}, Y) = \frac{1}{J} \sum_{j=1}^{J} |\phi_j(\hat{Y}) - \phi_j(Y)|_1 $ where $\phi_j(\cdot)$ is the deep features extraction operator, utilizing a backbone VGG-19 network at level $j$.
+Given reconstruction $I_t$ and image ground truth $I_t^{\text{gt}}$, the losses are: $L_{1}(I_t, I_t^{\text{gt}}) = \|I_t - I_t^{\text{gt}}\|_1 $ and $ L_{p}(I_t, I_t^{\text{gt}}) = \frac{1}{J} \sum_{j=1}^{J} \|\Phi_j(I_t) - \Phi_j(I_t^{\text{gt}}) \|_1, $ where $\Phi_j(\cdot)$ is the deep features extraction operator, utilizing a backbone VGG-19 network \cite{Simonyan15iclr} at level $j$.
 We weigh these two losses equally.
-The joint loss is computed on both the event-based neural synthesis results and the final output.
+The compound loss is computed on both the event-based neural synthesis results and the final output.
+The \textbf{total loss} is a weighted sum of the losses above: